The Blaschke conjecture and great circle fibrations of spheres: The moving frame

 where

-is the covariant derivative of the section $f$.
-We will say that $\rho$ \emph{solders} the bundle $\tilde{W}$.
+is the covariant derivative of the section \(f\).
+We will say that \(\rho\) \emph{solders} the bundle \(\tilde{W}\).
 Since all of the Lie groups I will employ in this article are connected, the Lie algebra representation will suffice for our purposes to identify the group representation, and we will usually only indicate the Lie algebra representation, saying that the bundle is soldered by the expression

-For example, we define $\OO{-1}$ to be the bundle\footnote{It is not difficult to see that if we were to quotient our sphere down to the underlying real projective space, then this bundle $\OO{-1}$ would become the algebraic geometer's usual universal line bundle.} $\OO{-1}=\tilde{W}$ where $W=\Line{e_0}\subset V$ is the span of $e_0$ in $V$.
-Since $G_0$ preserves an orientation in this line $\Line{e_0}$, the bundle $\OO{-1}$ has oriented fibers.
-Write any section $\sigma$ of $\OO{-1}$ (perhaps only defined on an open subset of the sphere) as
+For example, we define \(\OO{-1}\) to be the bundle \(\OO{-1}=\tilde{W}\) where \(W=\Line{e_0}\subset V\) is the span of \(e_0\) in \(V\).
+It is not difficult to see that if we were to quotient our sphere down to the underlying real projective space, then this bundle \(\OO{-1}\) would become the algebraic geometer's usual universal line bundle.
+Since \(G_0\) preserves an orientation in this line \(\Line{e_0}\), the bundle \(\OO{-1}\) has oriented fibers.
+Write any section \(\sigma\) of \(\OO{-1}\) (perhaps only defined on an open subset of the sphere) as